 Find the Right Support

-This can be a make or break.
 Friends, coaches, and family can help or hinder, so find people who truly feel supportive and resist the urge to tell unsupportive people about your efforts.
 To help your support system guide you, give them feedback on the balance of kindness and motivation that feels right to you.

-Watch Those Nasty Internal Thoughts
+Watch Those Critical Internal Thoughts

 Dr. Lynn Saladino